PullJosh/best-free-things/README.md

 ## Internet
 ### Web Hosting
+Free, no ads, easy to use, runs almost any Linux-based server: [Glitch](https://glitch.com)

 Free, no ads and student friendly: [Gwiddle](https://gwiddle.co.uk)

 Free, has addons and elements to make setup easy: [heroku](https://heroku.com)